move x clipboard into tmux paste buffer

-Traditionally applications use PRIMARY selection which uses the mouse selection for copy and pastes with the third button.
-However this becomes less and less common, so I'll configure the CLIPBOARD selection most newer browsers, applications and Emacs use.
+Traditionally, applications use the PRIMARY selection, which uses the mouse selection for copying and pasting with the middle mouse button.
+However, this is becoming less common, so I’ll configure the CLIPBOARD selection used by most modern browsers, applications, and Emacs.

 # move x clipboard into tmux paste buffer